 Cypress Development has prepared an exploration budget for 2016 and has made preparations for a Phase 3 drilling program including reverse circulation ("R-C") holes to sample the extension to the east of the Pure Energy's lithium brine Northern Resource Area as described in their Clayton Valley South project NI 43-101 Technical Report, July, 2015.
-The Company has received a drilling permit from the BLM, Nevada covering a planned drill program targeting lithium brines at Cypress' Clayton Valley Project and shallow holes targeting the wide areas of lithium-rich claystones discovered at surface.
+The Company has received a drilling permit from the BLM, Nevada covering a planned drill program targeting lithium brines at Cypress' Glory Clayton Valley Project and shallow holes targeting the wide areas of lithium-rich claystones discovered at surface.

-The drilling permit contains proposed R-C drill hole locations targeting potential lithium-rich brines within the Main Ash Aquifer projected to underlie the west and west-central portions of Cypress' Clayton Valley Project.
+The drilling permit contains proposed R-C drill hole locations targeting potential lithium-rich brines within the Main Ash Aquifer projected to underlie the west and west-central portions of Cypress' Glory Project.
 The Main Ash Aquifer is the primary target of the R-C holes.
 Cypress expects to intersect this zone at 500 to 1,000 feet below surface.
 Additional deeper targets will also be tested including the potential presence of a coarse gravel aquifer near the base of the basin fill evaporite sequence.

 The drilling permit also contains proposed locations for a number of shallow auger holes targeted to provide initial subsurface data and assays under the wide areas of strongly mineralized salty claystone outcrops.
-This shallow drilling should allow Cypress to begin to estimate size, lithium (Li) grade and tonnage in the claystones at the Company's Clayton Valley Project.
+This shallow drilling should allow Cypress to begin to estimate size, lithium (Li) grade and tonnage in the claystones at the Company's Glory Project.
 The auger holes will be sampled on composite 5 foot intervals.